-1. Program/ Diploma/Certificate: MHIA

-2. Effective Term/Calendar Year of Proposed Change(s): Fall 2024 a.
-A description of the proposed modification(s) and rationale, including alignment with academic plans.

-3. Proposed Change(s) and Rationale: The description of and rationale for the proposed modification(s) should provide information with respect to each of the following points:
+- 1. Program/ Diploma/Certificate: MHIA - 2.
+Effective Term/Calendar Year of Proposed Change(s): Fall 2024 - 3.
+Proposed Change(s) and Rationale: The description of and rationale for the proposed modification(s) should provide information with respect to each of the following points: